 We are evaluating and updating our K-12 education programs and resources.
-If you’re an educator and you’re interested in participating in this project, please call Stephanie Herrick at 952.445.0378, or send her an email.
+If you’re an educator and you’re interested in participating in this project, please call Rose James at 952.445.0378, or send her an email.

 We are looking for energetic interns to help with several museum projects.
 If you are interested in museum education, curatorships or conservation; or if you’re just interested in history in general, we offer a number of opportunities for interns looking for a start in museum work.
 Internships are unpaid.

 (TWO) – EXHIBIT INTERNS

 Each intern will create from concept to installation, one offsite exhibit, and collaborate on two offsite exhibits.
 Interns report the Curator of Collections.

 The Education Intern is responsible for delivering Scott County Historical Society programs to the public, preparing program materials and spaces, and conducting research and evaluation.
 The Education Intern reports to the Curator of Education.